SanniEmmanuel/Cyclistic-Bike-Share-Analysis/README.md

 ![monthly](images/monthly.png)

 There is a general rise in the use of Cyclistic's program between June to August for both user types.
 This rise may be a result of vacations or the warm weather that comes with the summer season.
 It is also worth noting that between the months of September and May, there were more active member riders than casual riders.
 30% of Cyclistic users use the program to commute to work and these months normally are active months in most workplaces and schools meaning less vacations and lesser time to ride for leisure and hence the gap between the number of rides among the user types.

+The notebook used for my analysis can be found [here](https://github.com/SanniEmmanuel/Cyclistic-Bike-Share-Analysis/blob/main/Cyclistic%20Analysis.ipynb)

 The dashboard for these visualizations is shown below and can be found [here](https://public.tableau.com/views/CyclisticBikeShareAnalysisVisualizations-GoogleDataAnalyticsProfessionalCertificate/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)